 First-Aid kit – a few bandages and antiseptic wipes, tweezers and scissors, a thermometer to take temperature, small scissors for cutting out a splinter, sunscreen, and bug spray – even before you leave home.
 Make sure to check the expiration dates of medications stored in your backpack or car.

-Sleeping bag, sleeping pad, and pillow – save money by only bringing one of these along instead of two.
+Sleeping bag, sleeping pad, and travel pillow – save money by only bringing one of these along instead of two.

 Folding chairs– a nice addition to your camping trip when your children want to sit in a chair and have a snack or dinner outside.

 Dishpan, washcloth, garbage bags – you may not always be eating with the campfire.
 These can all come in handy when washing dishes and cleaning up after meals.